 Overall my body is super tight.
 I have been doing Yoga for a few months now, and though I have noticed improvements, I have a very, very long way to go on this lifetime journey.
 I believe that adding Yoga to my life will continue to be transformative and I can’t wait to see the future changes and improvements that are to come.

-If you have never tried Yoga, don’t wait until you break your body like I did, get into it now and use it as a form of injury prevention!
+If you have never tried Yoga, don’t wait until you wear your body down like I did, get into it now and use it as a form of injury prevention!
 The benefits are just amazing.
 Thanks for reading and good luck to you on your journey.

 Leave a Reply